 What qualifies as R&D for tax purposes in Australia?

-Eligible R&D under section 355-25 of the ITAA 1997 means experimental activities with an outcome that cannot be known in advance, conducted using a systematic progression of work (hypothesis, experiment, observation, evaluation) for the purpose of generating new knowledge.
-Routine work that applies known solutions to predictable problems does not qualify.
+Eligible R&D under section 355-25 of the ITAA 1997 means experimental activities whose outcome cannot be known in advance, conducted through a systematic progression of work (hypothesis, experiment, observation, evaluation) for the purpose of generating new knowledge.
+Routine work applying known solutions to predictable problems does not qualify.

 Two activity types are recognised by the legislation.
 Core R&D activities are the experiments themselves.
-Supporting R&D activities (s.355-30 ITAA 1997) are activities directly related to core R&D, or carried out for the dominant purpose of supporting it.
+Supporting R&D activities (section 355-30) are activities directly related to core R&D, or carried out for the dominant purpose of supporting it.
 Both must be registered annually with AusIndustry through business.gov.au.

 Who is eligible to claim the R&D Tax Incentive?